ZiweiXU/hbdat.github.io/index.md

 I believe that making these systems interpretable could be the first step toward this goal.

 I am currently working on visual grounding of textual information to:
-+ Interpret and control machine predictions based on visual attention
++ Interpret and control machine predictions via novel attention mechanisms
-+ Leverage human knowledge in textual domain to recognize unseen concepts
++ Leverage human knowledge in textual domain for recognizing unseen concepts

 ## News
 + All paper codes are released on [Github](https://github.com/hbdat).